Obama Presidential Center

-On Tuesday, February 27, we will host a public meeting to continue gathering input from our neighbors across Chicago on the design and development of the Obama Presidential Center as well as future programming.
-Attendees will get a chance to ask questions and hear from the Obama Foundation team, Chicago Department of Transportation, and the Park District on the proposed plans.
-You can RSVP for the meeting below.
+On February 27, we hosted a public meeting to continue gathering input from our neighbors across Chicago on the design and development of the Obama Presidential Center as well as future programming.
+You can watch the full event below.

 The Obama Presidential Center: